 Saffron Croissants

-The saffron croissants are soft savory brioches perfect for appetizers: a quick-to-prepare golden leavened dough!
+The saffron croissants are soft savory brioche perfect for an aperitif: a golden-colored leavened dough that is prepared quickly!
 And then?
-You can fill the saffron croissants however you prefer: tomato and mozzarella, ham and arugula, cream cheese and salmon, cooked ham and stracchino cheese.
-But they’re also delicious on their own and perfect for the bread basket.
-Delightful for buffets, happy hours, cocktail parties, and standing dinners, the saffron croissants are the perfect solution to bring something original and tasty to the table.
+You can fill the saffron croissants as you prefer: tomato and mozzarella, ham and arugula, cream cheese and salmon, cooked ham and stracchino.
+But they are also delicious on their own and beautiful for the bread basket.
+Delightful for buffets, happy hours, standing aperitifs, and standing dinners, the saffron croissants are the perfect solution to bring something original and tasty to the table.

-Idea from Easy with Taste October 2024 but recipe revised my way.
+Idea from Easy with Taste October 2024 but recipe revised in my own way.

 Not to be missed